 Pediatric and adolescent immunizations (shots) are covered as recommended by the American Academy of Pediatrics.
-All recommended shots are a covered benefit at no cost to the member.
+All recommended shots are a covered benefit by a network provider or contracted pharmacy at no cost to the member

 The HPV vaccine is covered for eligible girls and boys and is strongly recommended to avoid cervical cancer (for girls) or genital warts.